MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 ### Poor Internet connectivity

-Addition of cloud services may introduce additional consumption and load on the corporate connection to the Internet.
+Addition of cloud services may introduce extra consumption and load on the corporate connection to the Internet.
 This can be caused if the Internet
 connection: